owlnai/owln.ai/content/blog/new-site.md

 ## Designing the site

 Every time I open Figma, in order to improve my skills and abilities, I try to create my best work so far.
-After some time looking for design inspiration on the Internet and looking at world-class portfolios, I got a few ideas to implement.
-Designing the sketch took me 4-5 hours.
+After some time looking for design inspiration on the Internet and world-class portfolios, I got a few ideas to implement.
+Designing the sketch took me around 4 hours.
 ![Early Figma prototype of the site](/blog/figma.png) *A prototype doesn't need to be pixel-perfect and the accurate final representation, but rather a playground to test your ideas and evolve.*

 ## Implementing the idea

 Now it was time to make the idea come to life.
-I decided to go with Nuxt and Tailwind since they're tipically my favorite stack for static websites.
+I decided to go with Nuxt and Tailwind since they're tipically my favorite stack to work with.
 After spending a weekend, the page was nearly finished.
 I made some changes compared to the Figma file above, which you should notice if you go to the [homepage](/).

 After getting everything to work, it was time to polish it.
-I ran multiple Lighthouse audits as well as my own testing using DevTools and while I got 100/100/100/100 scores, there was room for improvement, so I spent hours optimizing font files, testing on multiple screens and devices... ⚡
+I ran multiple Lighthouse audits as well as my own testing using DevTools and while I got 100/100/100/100 scores, there was room for improvement, so I spent hours optimizing font files, testing on multiple screens and devices...

+There were some interesting challenges I came across when making the website, which I'll cover soon in the following blog posts.

 ## Hosting it

 Now it comes the fun part.
 Setting up the domain and making it available to the rest of the world.
 I chose Netlify as I've been their customer and user for years, and they were already managing the namespace of my domain for certain tools and even my own link shortener.
+At the time of publishing this blog, I'll have open-sourced it if you want to take a look at it.

 ---